mireille07/UNIL_Lausanne/README.md

 ## Group : Lausanne
 partcipants:
   * Mireille Adjaoute
   * Lorenzo Corno

 ## Description :
-As described above in the project 's Title, the main goal of this Kaggle competition is to predict the difficulty level of a french text according to the The Common European Framework of Reference for Languages that describes 6 level of language : A1, A2, B1, B2, C1, C2.
+As described above in the project's Title, the main goal of this Kaggle competition is to predict the difficulty level of a french text according to the The Common European Framework of Reference for Languages that describes 6 level of language : A1, A2, B1, B2, C1, C2.

 You can find all information and rules on this Kaggle link:[https://www.kaggle.com/t/2607091ee16a4341bf1e8deaeeabab2a]

 ## Our Youtube Video (Click on the icon)

 [![Watch the video](https://2.bp.blogspot.com/-8AHOEYb6eJU/WIlfMd0Kp9I/AAAAAAAAFL0/735baIugAikCCQM-MIAAC038_H6JX2PSwCLcB/s1600/youtube.png)](https://youtu.be/HEMvWrY_owM)

 ## Dataset Description
 - training_data.csv -> the training set (with sentence and respective difficulty)